Valentina-Maraio/galaxy_weather/README.md

 # Galaxy Weather - Front-End Technical Test

 Welcome to the Galaxy Weather project repository.
-This project is a front-end application designed to provide current weather information and forecasts for any location worldwide using the OpenWeatherMap API.
+This project is a front-end application designed to provide weather information and forecasts for any location worldwide using the OpenWeatherMap API.

 ## Objective